samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

 [-] Fetching http://dev.linkvortex.htb/.git/logs/ [200]
 ```

-I have successfully dumped the git repository.
+I successfully dumped the git repository.
 Let’s check the output directory to find something interesting.

 While browsing through each of the files and directories, I discovered that this could be the configuration of the `Ghost` CMS.
 So, I used the `find` method to check if any authentication files existed.